Easy guide to catching a bus in Buckinghamshire

 3. Board the bus

-Tell the driver your destination - if you're not sure which stop you want, ask the driver.
+Tell the driver where you want to go - if you're not sure which stop you want, ask the driver.

-Most tickets can be bought from the driver on the bus.
-Ask the driver about the best ticket to suit your journey.
+Ask the driver about the best ticket to for your journey.
 If you need to change buses to complete your journey ask for a ticket which will cover the whole journey (please note this may not be possible if the services are operated by different companies).

 On most buses you’ll need to pay with cash; please be aware that the driver may not always have change, particularly for high value notes.
 The driver will then give you a ticket, which you should keep until you have completed your journey.
 Don’t forget, if you buy a return or a day ticket; make sure you keep it until you have completed all your journeys.